Blue Africa

 - James Kairo – Kenya Marine and Fisheries Research Institute

-- Juliet Hermes – South African Environmental Observation Network
+- Juliet Hermes – South African Environmental Observation Network (SAEON)

 - Stephanie d’Agata – Universite de La Reunion